MrVirtualis/Gesture-Card/README.md

 ## Installation

 Add this repository as a custom repository in HACS under the **Plugin** category, then search for **Gesture Card** to download it.

+## Note

+This is my very first custom Home Assistant card, built with the assistance of ai to help design, structure, and implement the codebase.
+Feedback and contributions are always welcome.